kasnerz/tabgenie/README.md

 Each dataset should contain the `prepare_table(split, index)` method which instantiates a `Table` object from the raw data saved in `self.data`.

-This object is automatically exported to HTML and other formats (methods can be overridden).
+The `Table` object is automatically exported to HTML and other formats (the methods may be overridden).

 If a dataset is an instance of `HFTabularDataset` (i.e. is loaded from Huggingface Datasets), it should contain a `self.hf_id` attribute.
 The attribute is used to automatically load the dataset via `datasets` package.